Logic and Language (LoLa)

-Maria Aloni, Hein van den Berg, Franz Berto, Arianna Betti, Aysenur Bilgin, Elsbeth Brouwer, Ivano Ciardelli, Tamara Dobler, Raquel Fernández Rovira, Jeroen Groenendijk (emeritus), Luca Incurvati, Theo Janssen (emeritus), Michiel van Lambalgen, Jaap Maat, Soroush Rafiee Rad, Floris Roelofsen, Federica Russo, Katrin Schulz, Sonja Smets, Martin Stokhof, Frank Veltman (emeritus).
+Maria Aloni, Hein van den Berg, Franz Berto, Arianna Betti, Aysenur Bilgin, Elsbeth Brouwer, Ivano Ciardelli, Tamara Dobler, Raquel Fernández Rovira, Jeroen Groenendijk (emeritus), Luca Incurvati, Theo Janssen (emeritus), Michiel van Lambalgen, Jaap Maat, Soroush Rafiee Rad, Floris Roelofsen, Federica Russo, Katrin Schulz, Sonja Smets, Frank Veltman (emeritus).

 The programme Logic and Language encompasses a broad range of topics in philosophy, crossing the boundaries of empirical linguistics and cognitive science.
 Major themes are human reasoning and interpretation of natural language, and the methods we use for investigation are mostly based on logical and philosophical analysis.
 Empirical ratification of analytical work is our main ambition and touchstone for success.
 Our research strategy is non-monolithic, allowing for different approaches, but demanding philosophical reflection and internal and external debate.